 Santa Fe Community College

 Santa Fe Community College offers a number of career-oriented degree programs for the career-focused student, many of which can be completed at least partially online.
 Enrollment in 2013 included approximately 6,265 students -- each enjoying an affordable tuition rate of only $1,494 for the 2014-15 school year.
-Although they offer many top-notch programs, they are especially known for the following:
+Although they offer several excellent programs, they are especially known for the following:

 - Associate of Arts in Media Arts